 Overdose Prevention Sites (OPS)

 An Overdose Prevention Site is also a place where people can use their own illicit drugs, access sterile harm reduction equipment, and receive emergency overdose response as needed.
 However, overdose prevention sites tend to be more basic in regard to size, capacity and resources.
 These sites can be mobile in nature or even consist of a quick pop-up tent.
 OPSs often precede SCSs due to the immediate need for harm reduction services and the sluggish bureaucracy associated with SCS applications.

-Pandemic border closures have disrupted illicit drug supply routes, making the drugs available to community members even less consistent and more risky than before.
+Pandemic border closures further disrupted illicit drug supply routes, making the drugs available to community members even less consistent and more risky than before.
 Harm reduction advocates are calling for a safe supply of drugs to be made available to people so that they can be certain that the substances have not been adulterated with stronger additives such as fentanyl.

 Sexually Transmitted/Blood Borne Infection (STBBI)

 Blood borne infections (BBI) are transmitted by contact with blood.
 Some infections (for example HIV, hepatitis B and hepatitis C) may be transmitted through sex as well as through blood borne transmission routes, such as shared needles.
 Common STBBIs include chlamydia, genital herpes, gonorrhea, hepatitis B and C, HIV and syphillis